-The department's focus is on research and educational excellence and offers four undergraduate and two graduate study programmes as well as a number of part-time studies all within business engineering, business economics and management.
-Furthermore, Aarhus School of Engineering offers the Electronic Engineer degree programme and the pre-admission course for engineering programmes at AU Campus Herning.
+The department's focus is on research and educational excellence, and BTECH offers , four undergraduate and three graduate study programmes, a PhD programme as well as a number of part-time studies all within business engineering, business economics and management.
+Furthermore, Faculty of Technical Sciences offers three degree programmes and the pre-admission course for engineering programmes at Aarhus University in Herning.

 The study programmes offered by BTECH are based on interaction across professional boundaries as well as close interaction with students and the surrounding business community.
 All study programmes have an innovative and international perspective.